-When taken orally in adequate amounts, research shows this unique carotenoid phytonutrient is wonderful for the skin.* In one clinical, participants who took astaxanthin supplements saw improvements in skin elasticity, while those who did not supplement saw worsening wrinkles.* In another study, astaxanthin supplementation combined with collagen significantly improved skin elasticity, smoothness, and hydration in just 12 weeks.*
+When taken orally in adequate amounts, research shows this unique carotenoid phytonutrient is wonderful for the skin.* In one clinical, participants who took astaxanthin supplements saw improvements in skin elasticity7, while those who did not supplement saw worsening wrinkles.* In another study, astaxanthin supplementation combined with collagen significantly improved skin elasticity, smoothness, and hydration in just 12 weeks.*

-Another study found astaxanthin improved skin wrinkles, age spot size, and skin texture.* And in a recent double-blind clinical, subjects reported significant improvement in moisture levels (especially around the eyes), overall improved elasticity, and appearance of tone.* Another double-blind clinical trial found that it can even help skin's water-retention capacity and barrier function.*
+Another study found astaxanthin improved skin wrinkles, age spot size, and skin texture8.* And in a recent double-blind clinical, subjects reported significant improvement in moisture levels (especially around the eyes), overall improved elasticity, and appearance of tone.* Another double-blind clinical trial found that it can even help skin's water-retention capacity and barrier function.*